Concierge Women’s Health & BHRT

 -

 We do not take insurance payment of any kind.
-By keeping insurance out of our practice, we can provide you with the level of quality, attention, & time we think is best, perform the testing we think is important for you, and provide the treatments we think you need.
+By keeping insurance out of our practice, we can provide you with the level of quality, attention, & time we think is best, perform the testing we think is important for you, and provide the treatments you need.

 -